4 Effective Exercises For Using Role-Playing As A Sales Training Tool

 3. Use examples from your current sales funnel

 The most significant way to use role-play as a sales training tool is to base your scenarios on real-life opportunities in your sales funnel.
-Not only will this aid your sales team in retaining their learning, but they’ll directly apply what they’ve learnt right away.
+Not only will this aid your sales team in retaining what they’ve learned, but they’ll also directly apply what they’ve learned right away.

 4. Create a specific scenario